one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn ChatGPT.md

 Finally, the term "*generative*" in the name refers to my ability to generate new text based on the patterns and relationships I have learned from the pre-training data.
 This makes me particularly useful for tasks such as language translation, summarisation, and question-answering, where generating new text based on input data is a key part of the task.

+## The context
+[Eva Nečasová](https://cz.linkedin.com/in/evanecasova) from [AI dětěm](https://aidetem.cz/) had an interesting thought that it's only logical that the society arrived where we are now.
+Since the dawn of times, people always wanted to note down and pass their knowledge further.
+It might have started in caves but we later moved to things like books, photos, and computers.

+With the era of cloud storage and our civilisation producing tons of new information/data every second, our ability to grasp this all became limited.
+That's why we turn back to technology, i.e. AI, hoping it will help us understand the patterns of the world around us recorded in `1`s and `0`s.

 ## The shift in NLP history
-There was an important shift in natural language processing (NLP) from *rule-based approaches* to *machine learning approaches*, particularly deep learning approaches like neural networks.
+There was an important shift in natural language processing (NLP) from *rule-based approaches* ("deterministic way") to *machine learning approaches* ("probabilistic way"), particularly deep learning approaches like neural networks.

 Traditionally, NLP relied on rule-based methods that involved hand-crafting rules and grammars to parse and understand natural language.
 These rule-based methods were often limited in their ability to handle the complexity and variability of natural language.